- Abu Dhabi market featuring dates

 Each month brings forward new fruit or vegetables to charm the eye and palate, while the previous month’s stars fade away.
 October’s specialties are plentiful, and good for locovores looking to make good on the harvest.
 Read below for the best of this month’s fruit, vegetables and herbs, with olive season and fresh dates being a highlight.

 Raw olives for pickling are prime now, and their season is short, so if you’re in the mood to pickle your own olives, run to the shuk now.
+Or if you are adventurous take a stick and a sheet and shake them out of a public tree which can be found in cities like Jaffa.

 Fresh yellow and red dates are sweet and good, but only if frozen for two days before eating.
 Before this simple processing, they are dry and astringent.